 1 tsp of vanilla sugar

-Begin with mixing melted butter, canola oil and sugar.
+Begin with mixing melted butter, canola oil and sugar (update 2020-02-10: added the amount of sugar).
 Before breaking and then adding the eggs (without the shells), make sure the mix isn’t too hot so the eggs would coagulate.
 Remove the zest from the organic lemons.
 Don’t use the zest if the lemons you have are not organic.
 If you have a wand mixer at your disposal, you can add the zest to the mix and mix it with the wand mixer.
 Otherwise cut the zest into tiny bits and add it to the mix, then use a whisk to blend the mix.

 Mix the flours well with the baking powder.
 This, just as the further steps of the recipe, is best done without the wand mixer.
 Add the flour-baking powder mix little by little until the dough no longer sticks to the hands, and then a little bit more to avoid the dough being too soft.
 Don’t knead.